programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 Finally, below (for comparison purposes) are the results of four lightly-tuned clustering algorithms.
 While they all pick up the same cores (at a relatively low number of clusters), there are clear differences at the margins in terms of what is considered part of the cluster.
 These differences *matter* as you scale the size of the corpus and, fundamentally, this is the challenge posed by large corpora; the programming historian (or social scientists or linguist) needs to approach their problem with a sense of how different algorithms embody different conceptualisations of the analytical domain — this is seldom taught explicitly and often only learned when encountering a data set on which 'tried and trusted' approaches simply don't work.

-{% include figure.html filename="doc_vec-umap-d4-semantic_space-clustering_comparison.png" caption="Comparison with Alternative Clustering Algorithms" %}
+{% include figure.html filename="doc_vec-umap-d4-semantic_space-clustering_comparison.png" alt="Visual description of figure image" caption="Figure 10.
+Comparison with Alternative Clustering Algorithms" %}

 ## Summary